natefinch/npf/content/blog/starlight.md

 main()
 ```

-You can run this example by `go get github.com/starlight-go/starlight` and using `go run main.go` in the
+You can run this example by running `go get github.com/starlight-go/starlight` and using `go run
-[example folder](https://github.com/starlight-go/starlight/tree/master/example).
-You can then update the
+main.go` in the [example folder](https://github.com/starlight-go/starlight/tree/master/example).
-python and watch the changes the next time you hit the server.
-This just uses `starlight.Eval`, which
+You can then update the python and watch the changes the next time you hit the server.
+This just
-rereads and reparses the script every time, but in a production environment, you probably want to
+uses `starlight.Eval`, which rereads and reparses the script every time.

+## Caching

-only read a script once and parse it once.
-You can do that with starlight's `Cache`.
-This cache
+In a production environment, you probably want to only read a script once and parse it once.
+You
-takes a list of directories to look in for scripts, which it will read and parse on-demand, and then
+can do that with starlight's `Cache`.
+This cache takes a list of directories to look in for
-store the parsed object in memory for later use.
-It also uses a cache for any `load()` calls the
+scripts, which it will read and parse on-demand, and then store the parsed object in memory for
-scripts use to load scripts they depend on.
+later use.
+It also uses a cache for any `load()` calls the scripts use to load scripts they depend
+on.

+## Work Ongoing

-Starlight is still a work in progress, so don't expect the API to be stable quite yet.
-But it's
+Starlight is still a work in progress, so don't expect the API to be perfectly stable quite yet.
-getting pretty close, and there shouldn't be any earth shattering changes, but definitely pin your
+But it's getting pretty close, and there shouldn't be any earth shattering changes, but definitely
-imports.
-Right now it's more about finding corner cases where the starlight wrappers don't work
+pin your imports.
+Right now it's more about finding corner cases where the starlight wrappers don't
-quite like you'd expect, and supporting the last few things that aren't implemented yet (like
+work quite like you'd expect, and supporting the last few things that aren't implemented yet (like
 channels).